The assessment of students’ learning and progress is central to effective teaching and learning. The purpose of this assessment is:

 More exams information can be found by visiting the Noticeboard.

 The Knowledge, Attitudes, Skills and Habits (KASH) are reviewed for each student in each subject on a termly basis.
-Development in each area is determined by the subject teacher as either, emerging, establishing, secure, enhancing or excelling dependent on the progress being made when compared with curriculum expectations.
+Development in each area is determined by the subject teacher as either, concern, cause for concern, secure, enhancing or excelling dependent on the progress being made when compared with curriculum expectations.

 Watch the videos to find out more about KASH.